brendalong/react-testing-update-load/README.md

-# Testing performance load vs update
+# Testing performance of re-load vs update data

 When modifying state of an array of objects, is there a difference between getting all data and setting state or just updating state with one adjustment.